NarandBD/Otopack-BN-Mk-2/README.md

 **If you want to get the latest updates then download the zip from the green button that says "code" above.**

-Credits to SURVIVAL_MAN for the Original Otopack, Kenan2000 for his additions/fixes over the years and Aeiouuu01234 for the 450 Bushmaster addition from his version that I added for the 1st release (I don't even know if it works for BN lol).
+Credits to SURVIVAL_MAN for the Original Otopack, Kenan2000 for his additions/fixes over the years and Aeiouuu01234 for the 450 Bushmaster addition from his version that I added for the 1st _"What i have on hand"_ release (I don't even know if it works for BN lol).

 Also credits to Fris0uman for the feral screams and zombie moaning folders and sounds (eventually they'll be used here?), and CO.AG for their banging music :D->-< .